Duplicate content can be a huge SEO nightmare.

 It Confuses Search Engines

-In fact, Google says that:
+👉 In fact,

 It Splits Link Equity